 A Week on the Wrist – Spinnaker Tesei Titanium Review

 For those unfamiliar with Spinnaker, they are a sister brand to Avi-8.
 Primarily produced in the Far East, they specialise in affordable dive watches.
 Unlike the Swiss-Made bronze version of the watch, the Spinnaker Tesei Titanium is made in Hong Kong and fitted with a Japanese Miyota 8-series movement to keep costs down.
+This watch was provided to me free of charge to review, so bear that in mind when reading mine or any other reviewers’ comments.
 The presentation is a little sparse compared to Avi-8.
 A simple cardboard box contains the watch on a soft cushion, and the instructions and a cleaning cloth.

 For those who have not handled a titanium watch before, it can be a bit disconcerting.
 Titanium is about half as heavy as steel, so titanium watches tend to feel “too light” at first when compared to their stainless-steel brethren.
 The finish on titanium is not shiny like steel, it’s more of a matt, and it seems smooth and warmer to the touch.
 The case of the Spinnaker Tesei Titanium is really well made.
 It has crisp lines, and there is not a sharp edge in sight.
 At the price point, I was extremely impressed as you would often find compromises or shoddy finishing but it feels really good.
 The screw-down crown has a well-engraved Spinnaker logo and the curves of the lugs and crown guards are very pleasing to the eye.
 On the front is a domed sapphire crystal which is either lacking an antireflective coating or could do with a little more as it does tend to catch the light a bit.
 Round the back, we have an exhibition case back displaying the workhorse Miyota 8-series movement.